uptrend-tech/uptrend-redux-modules/README.md

 Organizing actions, reducers, selectors, sagas, etc. into a module is based on [redux-modules][redux-modules] from [Diego Haz](https://twitter.com/diegohaz).

-The resource and entities modules specificaly are modified version of those found in [redux-modules][redux-modules] and [ARc.js][arc-redux-modules].
+The resource and entities modules specifically are modified version of those found in [redux-modules][redux-modules] and [ARc.js][arc-redux-modules].

 ## Other Solutions